The Cheesecake Factory (CAKE)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-Overall, The Cheesecake Factory's cash conversion cycle has shown variability over the years, with improvements in some periods and challenges in others.
-Monitoring and managing the CCC is crucial for the company to optimize cash flow and working capital efficiency.
+In summary, The Cheesecake Factory's cash conversion cycle has shown variability over the years, with fluctuations indicating potential shifts in the company's working capital management and operational efficiency.
+Regular monitoring and optimization of the cash conversion cycle are crucial for sustaining healthy cash flow and overall financial performance.

 Peer comparison